Question: To whom does Code of Student Conduct apply and when does it apply?

 Question: What happens if I don't make an appointment or skip my appointment?

 Response: If you fail to schedule an appointment, a hold may be placed on your student account.
 A hold will prevent you from accessing and utilizing student services and programs.
 For example, you may not be able to register for classes, drop or add classes or request transcripts.
-An automatic appointment will be scheduled for you with a date and time of your disciplinary conference.
-If you miss your appointment without contacting Student Conduct & Discipline, the Disciplinary Officer will proceed as if the meeting was held and impose applicable sanctions based on the reported violations.
+If you miss your appointment without contacting Student Conduct & Discipline, the Disciplinary Officer may proceed as if the meeting was held and impose applicable sanctions based on the reported violations.

 Question: What will happen at this appointment?